YanArgolo/YanArgolo/README.md

   - 🌱 I’m currently studying Computer Science at FEI <img width="30" height="40" alt="fei logo" src="https://github.com/user-attachments/assets/87845bbc-57af-482a-8e38-bb1abf55d82f" />

-  - 🔭 I am looking for my first job opportunity.
+  - 🔭 I'm looking for my first job opportunity.
 My dream is to one day work with software engineering.
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 19 years old, currently living in Brazil.
+  - 💬 I'm 19 years old, currently living in Brazil.
 I have experience with SQL, Python, Java and JavaScript.

   - ⚡ I enjoy reading, whether it's a good book, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>